 Often there are two copies of each map, one copy in very good condition and another ”working copy” that has been marked up by hand, occasionally showing house numbers – an invaluable asset for family historians with census records, or access to contemporary street directories.

-Digitisation is completed and all of the physical maps have been sold.
-It is possible to order digital maps from our online shop.
+Digitisation is completed and all of the physical maps have been sold, but it is still possible to order digital maps from our online shop.
 From here an index of street names, churches, schools, pubs etc. can be downloaded.
 Use this index to find which maps cover your area of interest.
-Or you can contact the Map Advisor by e-mail at firstname.lastname@example.org
+Or you can contact the Map Advisor by e-mail at email@example.com

 Be aware that long roads and streets could be covered by three, four or more maps.
 The maps, which take the form of Adobe Reader files (.PDF), will be delivered electronically.